sameli74/Hand-Detection/README.md

 # Training Procedure
 I collected a dataset of hands and labeled them using LabelImg.
-In addition, I used transfer learning to save time in training phase.
+Afterwards,the transfer learning method is used to save time in training phase.

 # Dependencies
 * Opencv